Things to Do at Great Pyramid of Giza

 Queen's Chamber

-Walk around the massive base to appreciate the monument's scale and examine the remaining outer casing stones at the pyramid's base
+Walk around the pyramid's base to appreciate its massive scale, examine the remaining casing stones at the base, and visit the boat pits where ancient solar barques were discovered.

 Practical Information